dambott/coralogix_demo/README.md

 - Remove the Helm chart and Terraform

-Always stop the demo on the cluster before tearing the cluster down, because the demo creates 2 load balancers that terraform does not know abouto
+Always stop the demo on the cluster before tearing the cluster down, because the demo creates 2 load balancers that terraform does not know about

   ```bash
   cd helm